codymlewis/SGHFL/README.md

 docker buildx build -t local --build-arg GPU_TYPE=<GPU> .
 ```

-Start the docker image in interactive mode (`--gpus=all` can be removed if you are running a cpu only):
+Start the docker image in interactive mode (`--gpus=all` can be removed if you are running on cpu only):

 ```bash
 docker run --rm -it --gpus=all local bash